 A friend of ours who hunts had a freezer full of venison.
 Well, his freezer went out and all of the meat had thawed, so he had to do something with it.
-He gave us several ziploc bags full of meat, but I knew I couldn’t re-freeze it, and it was way too much to eat within a few days, so I determined to can it.
+He gave us several Ziploc bags full of meat, but I knew I couldn’t re-freeze it, and it was way too much to eat within a few days, so I was determined to can it.

-Ingredients per pint jar
+Ingredients per Pint Jar

-- 1 pound cubed lean venison
+- 1 pound lean venison (cut into cubes or chunks)

 - 1 teaspoon salt